-- 2.1 Helion hereby grants to Omeros for the term of this Agreement a royalty-bearing, world-wide exclusive license in and to the Licensed IP within the Licensed Field, including the right to grant sublicenses thereunder, including, without limitation, all rights for the research, development, manufacture, use, sale, offering for sale, distribution, exportation and importation of any and all products and the practice of all methods claimed in or encompassed by the Licensed IP, including, without limitation, the exclusive right to develop, manufacture, use, sell, offer for sale, distribute, export and import the Licensed Products. - 2.2 Helion shall also provide to Omeros access to the cell line for Helion's [†] monoclonal antibody (the "[†] Antibody") and all available data for and samples, if available, of all MASP-2 antibodies owned or controlled by Helion, including, without limitation, the [†] Antibody (collectively the "Helion Antibodies"), without added compensation to Helion from Omeros other than reimbursement of Helion's expenses for providing such access, on a pass-through basis, and at no expense to Helion.
+- 2.1 Helion hereby grants to Omeros for the term of this Agreement a royalty-bearing, world-wide exclusive license in and to the Licensed IP within the Licensed Field, including the right to grant sublicenses thereunder, including, without limitation, all rights for the research, development, manufacture, use, sale, offering for sale, distribution, exportation and importation of any and all products and the practice of all methods claimed in or encompassed by the Licensed IP, including, without limitation, the exclusive right to develop, manufacture, use, sell, offer for sale, distribute, export and import the Licensed Products. - 2.2 Helion shall also provide to Omeros access to the cell line for Helion's [†] monoclonal antibody (the "[†] Antibody") and all available data for and samples, if available, of all MASP-2 antibodies owned or controlled by Helion, including, without limitation, the [†] Antibody (collectively the "Helion Antibodies"), without added compensation to Helion from Omeros other than reimbursement of Helion's expenses for providing such access, - † DESIGNATES PORTIONS OF THIS DOCUMENT THAT HAVE BEEN OMITTED PURSUANT TO A REQUEST FOR CONFIDENTIAL TREATMENT FILED SEPARATELY WITH THE COMMISSION on a pass-through basis, and at no expense to Helion.
 Helion has provided a sample of the [†] Antibody to Omeros for assessment of its properties.
 Omeros shall pay to Helion an annual maintenance fee of [†] (\$[†]) (the "Research Exclusivity Fee"), with a first Research Exclusivity Fee due within [†] of the Effective Date and then within [†] of the anniversary of the Effective Date annually thereafter, each year during the term of this Agreement for so long as Omeros wishes to preclude Helion from providing any access to the [†] Antibody to third parties.
-If Omeros fail to pay any Research Exclusivity Fee when due or if Omeros provides Helion written notice that Omeros does not wish to maintain research exclusivity for the [†] Antibody, then thereafter Helion shall have the right to license out the [†] Antibody to a third party distributor to sublicense and sell the [†] Antibody to other third parties provided that such third parties may use the [†] Antibody solely for non-commercial research purposes only, such use expressly excluding the right to modify, sequence or otherwise develop the [†] Antibody, provided, however, that such third party license to research use of the [†] Antibody shall not be construed to include any license under the Licensed IP or under any other Intellectual Property Rights owned or held by Omeros.
+If Omeros fail to pay any Research Exclusivity Fee when due or if Omeros provides Helion written notice that Omeros does not wish to maintain research exclusivity for the [†] Antibody, then thereafter Helion shall have the right to license out the [†] Antibody to a third party distributor to sublicense and sell the [†] Antibody to other third parties provided that such third parties may use the [†] Antibody, provided, however, that such third party license to research use of the [†] Antibody shall not be construed to include any license under the Licensed IP or under any other Intellectual Property Rights owned or held by Omeros.